Mindmap Learning Programme (MLP)

 “Health Insurance is a right, not a privilege”.
 Hence NHPS is a step in the right direction to provide universal healthcare.
-NHPS is not just a health insurance scheme that offers financial protection but also has the potential to induce the much need reforms needed to strengthen India’s health sector.
+NHPS is not just a health insurance scheme that offers financial protection but also has the potential to induce the much-needed reforms to strengthen India’s health sector.
 If implemented effectively, it will be a game changer for India’s healthcare sector and the economy as a whole.

 On 2 January 2019 Centre government approved the restructuring of the existing National Health Agency as the ‘National Health Authority’ for better implementation of PM-JAY.
 Therefore with this approval, the existing society “National Health Agency” was dissolved and was replaced by the National Health Authority.

 The National Health Authority is an attached office to Union Ministry of Health & Family Welfare.

 NHA has full accountability, authority and mandate to implement PM-JAY through an efficient, effective and transparent decision-making process.